• Before You Go

 The practical factors that actually matter most

-Honest truth: for most travelers, the direction is decided less by preference and more by logistics.
+For most travelers, the direction is decided less by preference and more by logistics.
 Here’s what to think through as you chart your Vietnam itinerary direction:

 Your international flights.
-If your most convenient routing lands you in Ho Chi Minh City, start south.
-If it lands you in Hanoi, start north.
+If your most convenient routing lands you in Ho Chi Minh City, start South.
+If it lands you in Hanoi, start North.
 There’s no reason to add an extra connecting flight just to start Hanoi or Ho Chi Minh City when both entry points are equally spectacular.

 Your travel dates and the weather.
-Vietnam’s weather runs in opposite directions north and south, when it’s dry and pleasant in Saigon, it can be rainy in Hanoi, and vice versa.
+Vietnam’s weather runs in opposite directions North and South, when it’s dry and pleasant in Saigon, it can be rainy in Hanoi, and vice versa.
 Your travel dates may make one direction more weather-favorable than the other.
 This is worth checking with your tour team before confirming the route.

 Where you want to spend your last night.
 If you have an early international departure, consider which city is easier for your onward journey.
 Both Ho Chi Minh City and Hanoi are major international hubs, but your specific destination may connect better from one than the other.